KeanDelly/KeanDelly.com/_university_projects/ant_colony_optimisation.md

 ---
 layout: "project"
-title: "Huffman Compression Coursework"
+title: "Ant Colony Optimisation"
-year: 2021
+year: 2024
-month: "August"
-technologies: [Python, Data Structures and Algorithms]
+technologies: [Python]
-blurb: "A Coursework completed for the module ECM1414 - Data Structures and Algorithms.
-The task was to research, implement and create a writeup for a data compression algorithm of our choosing"
+blurb: "A Coursework completed for the module ECMxxxx - Social and Professional Issues of the Information Age.
+The task was to research and create a report about the topic of predictive policing"
 ---

 ## Overview